That Kind of Summer

-That Kind of Summer (Un été comme ça) is a Canadian film directed by Denis Côté and released in 2022.
+That Kind of Summer (Un été comme ça) is a 2022 Canadian drama film written and directed by Denis Côté.
 It had its world premiere at the 72nd Berlin International Film Festival in official competition on February 14, 2022.
 This is the fourteenth feature film by the filmmaker and his fourth selection in official competition at the Berlinale.

 Plot

 Three women are invited to a nursing home for 26 days to explore their sexual discomfort.
 The young protagonists named Léonie, Eugénie and Geisha, respectively played by Larissa Corriveau, Laure Giappiconi and Aude Mathieu, are accompanied in their healing process by a German therapist (Octavia) and a benevolent social worker (Sami).